Angelike-EU/LibWoWUnit/doc/expect.md

     expect(1.0099).toToBeCloseTo(1, 2); -- ok

 ### toBeDefined
-In ths matcher will be checkt, if an input is be defined (means not null).
+In this matcher will be checkt, if an input is be defined (means not null).
 The compare function has no paramter.

 **Syntax:**